Cook Islands Honeymoon Guide

 Blessed with sugar-white beaches and genuine friendly Polynesian people, the Cook Islands offer all the ingredients you need for a magical honeymoon experience.

-Enjoy the Cook Islands by relaxing on the beach, swimming and snorkelling in multihued lagoons teeming with colourful reef fish and be pampered with a range of creature comforts at a choice of intimate beach resorts that specialise in honeymoon packages.
+Relax on the beach, swim and snorkel in multihued lagoons teeming with colourful reef fish and be pampered with a range of creature comforts at a choice of intimate beach resorts that specialise in honeymoon packages.

 The Cook Islands comprise 15 islands, of which Rarotonga, Aitutaki and ‘Atiu are the largest and offer the widest choice of honeymoon accommodation.

 The distant Cook Islands of Penrhyn and Manihiki are renowned for stunning black South Sea pearls – the perfect Cook Islands' honeymoon memento and easily found in the shops of Rarotonga and Aitutaki.